You are here

 Emails and faxes will not be accepted, No phone calls please.

 Philip Rivers is an amazing leader both on and off the field.
-Coming off another stellar season in which he set personal bests in passing yards (4,792) and completions (437), the savvy, 13th year veteran is no doubt the key to the team's offense.
-The Chargers’ gunslinger is also very active in the community, participating year after year in charity events and supporting programs that specifically assist foster children.
+Coming off another stellar season in which he once again surpassed 4,000 passing yards and 30 passing touchdowns, the savvy 14th year veteran is no doubt the key to the Chargers offense.
+The gunslinger is also very active in the Community, participating year after year in charity events and supporting programs that specifically assist foster children.
 Rivers also finds it important to give children a chance to experience the fun of professional football in person, which is why he has participated in the Community Corner program every year since joining the Chargers.

-As the Chargers career leader in receptions, receiving yards and receiving touchdowns, Antonio Gates is perhaps the best tight end the game has ever seen.
-Entering his 14th season, Gates continues to make an equally big impact in the community.
+As the NFL career leader in receptions by a Tight End and the Chargers career leader in receiving yards and receiving touchdowns, Antonio Gates is one of the best players the game has ever seen.
+Entering his 15th season, Gates continues to make an equally big impact in the community.
 The former Kent State basketball standout works locally with hundreds of children each year to promote a healthy lifestyle and fight childhood obesity and has even been featured on NBC’s Biggest Loser.
-This season, Gates Community Corner tickets will provide kids with the opportunity to attend a Chargers football game for the first time as he works with organizations dealing with underprivileged children.
+This season, Gates’ Community Corner tickets will provide kids with the opportunity to attend a Chargers football game for the first time as he works with organizations dealing with underprivileged children.